cloudogu/k8s-ces-setup/docs/development/setup_architecture_en.md

 **Execution:**
 It is done in several steps, which the figure above illustrates well:

+Preparation (deployment of the setup):
+- A. Admin creates target namespace
+- B. Admin creates required setup data in target namespace
+   - Instance credentials
+   - Setup configuration
+- C. Admin deploys the setup
+- D. Admin triggers the setup execution (see below)

+**Setup execution:**

 1. read setup configuration
-2. read in cluster configuration
+2. read cluster configuration
-   - in production mode this is provided by the setup deployment
+   - in production mode this is provided by setup deployment
-   - in development mode it can also be read from local kubeconfig files
+   - in development mode this can also be read from local cube configs
 3. read dogu and image credentials
-4. create new namespace (according to setup configuration)
-5. copy read credentials into the new namespace
-6. install etcd server into the new namespace
+4. install etcd server into the new namespace
-7. install etcd client into the new namespace
+5. install etcd client into the new namespace
-8. install dogu operator into the new namespace
+6. install dogu-operator into the new namespace
-9. (not yet implemented) install Dogus (according to `setup.json`)
+7. install (not yet implemented) Dogus (according to `setup.json`)

+## Necessary permissions to run the setup

+The setup always runs in the namespace that is to be made operational for the future Cloudogu EcoSystem.

+The setup depends with regard to the necessary permissions very much on the resources to be installed, especially the Dogu operator.
+Since its resources can fluctuate with respective releases, the setup requires **all rights to the target namespace (Role/RoleBinding)**.

+In addition, a CustomResourceDefinition (CRD) must be installed via the Dogu operator.
+CRDs are generally valid cluster-wide.
+Therefore, the setup additionally requires the right **to create/update CRDs (ClusterRole/ClusterRoleBinding)**.

 ## (Unstructured) Apply YAML resources to the K8s API